Tampa General Hospital

 The H. Lee Moffitt Cancer Center and Research Institute

-The Division of Orthopaedics at Moffitt Cancer Center provides comprehensive, patient-oriented care for all types and stages of cancer, with special attention to technological advancement, quality of life, and education.
+The Sarcoma Program at Moffitt Cancer Center provides comprehensive, patient-oriented care for all types and stages of cancer, with special attention to technological advancement, quality of life, and education.
 Physicians and staff are dedicated to providing the newest and most effective care to patients while striving to blend compassion and technique in the patient-care approach.

-The goals of the Division of Orthopaedics are to provide interdisciplinary care for new and established patients; developed and conduct clinical research trials that focus on radiation as the modality of treatment; establish collaborative links with appropriate basic science programs, utilize the most up-to-date equipment in the most efficient manner, and provide educational programs and training.
-The Division of Orthopaedic oncology holds weekly conferences to discuss cases where physician input can be obtained.
+The goals of the Sarcoma Program are to provide interdisciplinary care for new and established patients; developed and conduct clinical research trials that focus on radiation as the modality of treatment; establish collaborative links with appropriate basic science programs, utilize the most up-to-date equipment in the most efficient manner, and provide educational programs and training.
+The Sarcoma Program holds weekly conferences to discuss cases where physician input can be obtained.
 The conference also functions as an educational forum for hospital staff involved in the care of patients receiving radiation treatment.
 This leads to highly expert, quality patient care and patient satisfaction.

-The orthopaedic oncology residency training program at Moffitt Cancer Center/University of South Florida, currently consists of 2 orthopaedic oncologists who will devote sufficient professional time to teaching and supervising residents in orthopaedic oncology.
+The Sarcoma Program at Moffitt Cancer Center, currently consists of 3 orthopaedic surgeons fellowship trained in musculoskeletal oncology, who will devote sufficient professional time to teaching and supervising residents in orthopaedic oncology.
 The teaching staff participates in clinical discussions, rounds, conferences and didactic lectures to promote the spirit of inquiry and scholarship, and also participates in journal clubs and research conferences on a weekly basis.
-Residents will receive exposure to orthopaedic oncologic radiology and pathology.
 The faculty participates in national, professional, and scientific societies including MSTS, SSO, AAOS and FOS.
 The faculty will provide guidance and technical support for residents involved in research activities.

 The James A. Haley Veterans Administration Hospital

-The James A. Haley Veterans Administration hospital mission is to provide compassionate patient care, education and research, and will serve as one of the participating affiliate institutions.
+The James A. Haley Veterans Administration Hospital mission is to provide compassionate patient care, education and research, and will serve as one of the participating affiliate institutions.
 The hospital’s participation in the resident training will be based on a clear education rationale integral to the program curriculum with clearly-stated activities and objectives.
-Orthopaedic faculty are qualified experts in their field and are committed to providing the highest possible quality training experience for the residents.
-The residents gain a unique training experience at the V.A.
-Hospital due to the exposure of a large representation of patients from socio-economically disadvantaged and indigent segments of society and exposure to a higher incidence of chronic diseases, significant degenerative musculoskeletal disorders, and advanced stage malignancies.
-The hospital is located across the street from the University of South Florida Morsani College of Medicine, connected by a walkway.
+Training faculty are qualified experts in their field and are committed to providing the highest possible quality training experience for the residents.
+The residents will gain a unique responsibility for patient care and provision of supervision.
+The residents will gain a unique training experience at the V.A.
+Hospital due to the exposure of a large representation of patients from socio-economically disadvantaged and indigent segments of society and exposure to a higher incidence of advanced stage malignancies.
+The hospital is located across the street from the University of South Florida and connected by a walkway.